stephanbrez/auto-py-env/README.md

 ### Troubleshooting

+- Conda/Mamba has to have been run before the script is sourced.
+If you're getting errors, make sure you have run `conda init bash` or `mamba init bash` at least once.
 - Ensure the `yamllint` tool is installed if using validation levels 1 or 2.
 - If an error occurs during activation or creation, check your `environment.yml` for syntax errors or invalid configurations.
 - If the script does not seem to activate environments, verify that your `TARGET_DIRECTORIES` are correctly set and match the directories you are navigating.